MoserMichael/openshift-memusage/MEM.md

 - obtain the mcache object for allocations up to 32768 bytes (maxSmallSize constant); If m the os thread data object has it, get it from here, otherwise there is a global mcache object that is used.

+The following size ranges are treated differenetly

-- 'tiny allocations' of size up to 16 bytes (up to maxTinySize constant)
+- 'tiny allocations that don't contain pointer' if size up to 16 bytes (up to maxTinySize constant) AND the object to allocate does not contain pointers (is in noscan class)
 - 'small allocations' in size range 16 ...
-32768 bytes (maxTinySize..maxSmallSize constants)
+32768 bytes (range between maxTinySize..maxSmallSize constants)
+- 'large allocations' of size larger than 32768 (larger than maxSmallSize constant)

+### Tiny Allocation that don't contain pointers

+Thanks to having no pointers these objects are treated differently by the garbage collector.
+Now each mcache object may have a current block of very small size, if the small allocation can be put into it, while maintaining proper alignment then do so.

+If this can't be done then the code will follow the logic of 'Small Allocations' (nextFreeFast if possible, then nextFree - see the next subsection)

+### Small allocation
     - get the size class. the size class is the array index used for lookup of the the fixed size allocator instance.
 For sizes up to smallSizeMax(1024) there is a fixed size allocator in size steps of smallSizeDiv(8); for range of 1024..3276 there is one in steps of 128 bytes (largeSizeDiv)
     - once the span object has been found it is used and a lookup of a currently free entry is nextFreeFast ; if no free entry is available then the span object is refilled in nextFree